chrishenry/octopress/source/_posts/2016-08-23-why-civic-tech.markdown

 A rallying cry to technologists has been to go out and build.
-While the sentiment is amazing, I must caution that energy needs to be directed towards existing, meaningful projects that are resource starved, and not creating something new.
+While the sentiment is amazing, I must caution that energy needs to be directed towards existing, meaningful projects that are resource starved, instead of creating something new.
 There are plenty of struggling efforts that need help.
 Don't create a new one.
 Even when looking to contribute, there is a high opportunity cost of working on the wrong project, so choose carefully.